Past Presidents

 President 1955-1957

-Christopher Andrewes (1896-1987) was the son of a pathologist and began his career as an assistant resident physician at the Hospital of the Rockefeller Institution in New York City, where he stayed for two years.
-Having decided to pursue a research career in virology, a field in which he spent nearly 40 years, Christopher joined the scientific staff of the Medical Research Council at Hampstead in North London in 1927.
-There, he worked on the role of viruses in transmittable tumours in animals.
+Christopher Andrewes (1896–1987) began his career as an assistant resident physician at the Hospital of the Rockefeller Institution in New York City, where he stayed for two years.
+Having decided to pursue a research career in virology, a field in which he spent nearly 40 years, Christopher joined the scientific staff of the Medical Research Council at Hampstead in North London in 1927, where he worked on the role of viruses in transmittable tumours in animals.

 -